Random matrices: Law of the determinant: Proof of Lemma : End game Proof of Lemma 2.7: End game

-Our goal is to justify Lemma \ref{lemma:main2'}, which together with \eqref{eqn:Z} verify Lemma \ref{lemma:main2}.
+Our goal is to justify Lemma \ref{lemmamain22}, which together with \eqref{eqnZ} verify Lemma \ref{lemmamain2}.

 We will show that the variance $\Var(\sum_{i<n_0}Y_{i+1})$ is small and then use Chebyshev's inequality.
 The proof is based on a series of routine, but somewhat tedious calculations.
-We first show that the expectations of the $Y_{i+1}$'s are zero, and so are the covariances $\E (Y_{i+1} Y_{j+1})$ by an elementary manipulation.
-The variances $\Var (Y_{i+1})$ will be bounded from above by Cauchy-Schwarz inequality.
+We first show that the expectations of the $Y_{i+1}$'s are zero, and so are the covariances $\E(Y_{i+1} Y_{j+1})$ by an elementary manipulation.
+The variances $\Var(Y_{i+1})$ will be bounded from above by the Cauchy--Schwarz inequality.

 We start with the formula $X_{i+1}^2=(\sum_{s,t}q_{st}(i)a_sa_t)^2 -2 \sum_{s,t}q_{st}(i)a_sa_t +1$.
 Observe that